 Angel and her men looked around in surprise and worry as they felt that the sand beneath their feet had begun to shift.
 A slow rumble was heard near the group.
 One of the soldiers looked back to the ruin and paled as he saw a massive cloud of sand rushing towards them, at its head was a great bulge that seemed as though the head of a gigantic sand worm as it attempted to break the surface.
 Angel’s men steeled themselves for what was to come, but the dome simply passed them, and the cloud of sand made them go coughing haphazardly.

 John neared the marble walls of the capital city.
 He made his way in the direction of the palace.
 He broke through the gigantic metal gate which exploded inward with a flash of blue light.
 The dome of sand, no longer of any use to him, melted into the earth.
 John leaped into the air, and muttered a few words of magyk.
 As he remained suspended in the air, time seemed to slow as the magyk took effect.
 Tendrils of flame gently wrapped around his feet, lapping gently at the tender flesh.
 The flame did not hurt him, it continued to wrap around his legs up to his thighs.
 Then they slowly turned blue and time returned to its normal pace.
+John shot through the air with a deafening bang as he used the flame to propel himself through it.
+Fruit, insects, small carts, flying papers and the like were all incinerated as John flew towards the castle.
+John stopped for a moment as he sensed the presence of evil within the castle.
+He pressed onward, knowing that if Genevieve and Gabriel were there, they would be in peril.
+As he reached the palace wall, he stretched out his hand and blasted his way into the throne room.

 A muffled explosion and a small shower of rocks and sand woke Gabriel.
 Slowly, he opened his eyes, and looked around.
 When his vision cleared, he saw that he was in a dungeon cell.
 He looked on in dismay as he saw there was no easy chance of escape.
 He realized that slumped against him was Genevieve, still clad for battle.
 Her face, however, was set in peaceful repose, beautiful even in the dim light, growing ever brighter as her slow breathing showed that she was sleeping serenely.